Possible missing test or bug for Module#include and Module#prepend

 I don't know why this is the case.

-Updated by Eregon (Benoit Daloze) about 5 years ago
+Updated by Eregon (Benoit Daloze) over 5 years ago

 Module#ancestors is still respected for which modules to look up so it is somewhat consistent, but rather confusing indeed.

 Including a module in a class computes the module ancestors when it is included, and further (module) transitive inclusions are therefore not considered.

 But re-including the module works in this case as the last line shows.

 I do not know the reason of this but it very likely is spec.

 > class A; end > module B; end > class C < A; include B; end > module X; end > module B; include X; end > B.ancestors => [B, X] > C.ancestors => [C, B, A, Object, Kernel, BasicObject] > class D < A; include B; end > D.ancestors => [D, B, X, A, Object, Kernel, BasicObject] > class C < A; include B; end > C.ancestors => [C, B, X, A, Object, Kernel, BasicObject]

 Updated by tduehr (Timur Duehr) over 5 years ago

 I've created a patch to the MRI test suite used in JRuby to check for this behavior.